 This year’s theme dubbed ‘World Heritage, World Unity’, aimed to illustrate the universality of world cultures and how, despite our differences, we are all really grounded on a belief system nurtured and passed on from generation to generation called culture.

-The event’s direct target are embassies residing in Kenya.
-These embassies in turn invite their residents living in Kenya to showcase goods and services they offer including a showcase of that country’s dance, song and foods.
+The event’s direct target is embassies residing in Kenya.
+These embassies in turn invite their residents living in Kenya to showcase the goods and services they offer including a showcase of that country’s dance, songs and foods.

 Today’s event was a success.
 Nairobi, once again, proved it was a cosmopolitan city where people of varied nationalities lived, earned a livelihood and kept the traditions and cultures of their origin alive through, dance, food, attire and language.

 As I left the courtyard of the museum, amidst music and merry-making, I could only imagine how the 2016 event will be.
 I am already excited!